-Registration Renewal starts annually on October 1 for CLPNA members registered with an Active Practice Permit who wish to practice as an LPN in the following calendar year.
+Registration Renewal starts annually on October 1 for CLPNA members registered with an Active Practice Permit who wish to practice as an LPN in the following calendar year, and members are asked to renew by December 1.
 Active Practice Permits typically expire on December 31.

 CLPNA members must complete an annual Registration Renewal Application in order to: